-- 25.1 All High Court insolvency and company work is to be heard in the Chancery Division.
-This specialist area of work is assigned to the Bankruptcy Court (Personal Insolvency) and the Companies Court (Companies Acts and Related Legislation and Corporate Insolvency). - 25.2 Insolvency work involves petitions, applications and claims under: the Insolvency Act 1986; the Company Directors Disqualification Act 1986; the Limited Liability Partnership Act 2000; a myriad of statutes creating special insolvency regimes for different business sectors; and a variety of European Regulations and Directives.
-It also includes the administration of an insolvent estate of a deceased person. - 25.3 Company work includes claims and applications arising from or concerning: the Companies Act 2006, the Company Directors Disqualification Act 1986, the Limited Liability Partnership Act 2000; the Financial Services and Markets Act 2000, the Financial Services Act 2012; the Companies (Cross-Border Mergers) Regulations 2007; and a variety of European Regulations and Directives. - 25.4 In London at the Rolls Building the judges who sit in those courts are High Court Judges, High Court Bankruptcy Registrars and their respective deputies.
-High Court Judges exercise appellate jurisdiction under the Insolvency Act as well as first instance jurisdiction. - 25.5 Most work will start before and also be tried by the Registrars, who are specialists in all these areas of work, not just in bankruptcy as their ancient title suggests.
+All High Court insolvency and company work is to be heard in The Business and Property Courts of England & Wales which includes the courts of the Chancery Division.
+This specialist area of work is assigned to the Company & Insolvency List and in London is heard in the Rolls Building.

+- 24.3 Insolvency work involves petitions, applications and claims under: the Insolvency Act 1986; the Company Directors Disqualification Act 1986; the Limited Liability Partnership Act 2000; UNCITRAL Model Law, a myriad of statutes creating special insolvency regimes for different business sectors; and a variety of European Regulations and Directives including cross-border insolvency regulations.
+It also includes the administration of an insolvent estate of a deceased person. - 24.4 Company work includes claims and applications arising from or concerning: the Companies Act 2006, the Company Directors Disqualification Act 1986, the Limited Liability Partnership Act 2000; the Financial Services and Markets Act 2000, the Financial Services Act 2012; the Companies (Cross-Border Mergers) Regulations 2007; and a variety of European Regulations and Directives. - In London at the Rolls Building the judges who sit in those courts are High Court Judges, High Court Bankruptcy Registrars and their respective deputies.
+High Court Judges and as explained in Chapter 24 High Court Bankruptcy Registrars exercise appellate jurisdiction under the Insolvency Act 1986 as well as first instance jurisdiction. - 24.6 Most work will start before and also be tried by the Registrars, who are specialists in all these areas of work, not just in bankruptcy as their ancient title suggests.
 The general exception to this are particularly high value and complex cases which will be assigned to the High Court Judges for trial and potentially also for case management.
 In insolvency there are cases which must always be listed before a Judge (see paragraph 3 of Part One to the PD: Insolvency Proceedings [2014] B.C.C.
 502).
-It also sets out factors a Registrar should always consider when deciding whether to refer or adjourn a matter to a High Court Judge (see paragraph 3.4). - 25.6 District Registries do not have specialists corresponding to Registrars.
+It also sets out factors a Registrar should always consider when deciding whether to refer or adjourn a matter to a High Court Judge (see paragraph 3.4). - 24.7 District Registries do not have specialists corresponding to Registrars.
 Company and insolvency matters will be assigned between the Chancery supervising High Court Judges on circuit, Circuit Judges with section 9 authorisation to sit as Deputy High Court Judges and Chancery District Judges as part of their general chancery work.